ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Learning engine
         </td>
         <td>
-            The Sortal learning engine learns as customers use the product.<br>
+            The Sortal learning engine learns as customers use<br> the product.<br>
             <br>
-            It automatically builds an additional layer of meaning on top of the<br>
+            It automatically builds an additional layer of meaning<br> on top of the baseline information.<br>
-            baseline information.<br>
             <br>
-            It customises the Sortal user experience to be unique for each customer.
+            It customises the Sortal user experience to be unique<br>
+            for each customer.
         </td>
     </tr>